Pandas, Panda Coins and more...

 1 oz 10 Yuan silver round.......200,000

-I had a fabulous time yesterday (March 3, 2011) - I taught a college anthropology class about Chinese coins (mainly Pandas and Lunars) and how they are intertwined with China's history, culture and economy.
+I taught a college anthropology class about Chinese coins (mainly Pandas and Lunars) and how they are intertwined with China's history, culture and economy.
+Talk about fun!
 The regular professor said it was the best guest lecture of the year.
 The students were really attentive and responded to stories like the one about how the Temple of Heaven is connected to the Winter Solstice.
 They asked me questions like how long have mints made collector coins and are there any coins to commemorate the return of Hong Kong to China, plus dozens more.
 Afterward the professor told me that one student who hadn't spoken aloud in class the entire semester had asked 4 questions.
 The future of coin collecting is bright — especially when it includes Pandas!

 Items of Interest